Liquid Media Group Ltd. (YVR) Is Now En Route to Higher Prices

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 107.87% loss in the last 1 month and extending the period to 3 months gives it a 143.42%, and is 12.12% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 39.88% over the week and 28.95% over the month.
+The stock witnessed a 136.06% loss in the last 1 month and extending the period to 3 months gives it a 157.06%, and is -2.56% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 27.63% over the week and 31.76% over the month.

 Liquid Media Group Ltd. (YVR) Analyst Forecasts